 Your Rights for Repetitive Motion Injuries

-If you suspect that you are suffering from a repetitive use injury caused by your job duties, get medical treatment and get it documented.
-Also file an injury report with your employer and then seek a qualified attorney to help guide you through the process of getting compensation through the federal maritime laws that apply to you.
+If you suspect you are suffering from a repetitive use injury caused by your job duties, get medical treatment and document the injury.
+Also, file an injury report with your employer and seek a qualified attorney to help you get compensation through the federal maritime laws that apply to you.